La'cryma Christi: 1991–2007: Formation and career

-La'cryma Christi founded their own record label, Majestic Ring, in 2003.
 Koji left the band after their Zepp Tokyo gig on March 21, 2005.
 Continuing as a quartet, they released their eighth album Zeus on May 25 of that same year.
 The band's final album, Where the Earth is Rotting Away, was released on September 27, 2006.
-That same month, La'cryma Christi announced that they would officially disband on January 20, 2007.
+That same month, La'cryma Christi announced that they would officially disband in January 2007.
 They explained that each member had differing opinions after discussing their future music and activities.

-Koji formed ALvino in 2006, with former Pierrot member Jun.
+The Where the Earth is Rotting Away tour ran from November 2 to December 5, and the band performed their last concert at Zepp Tokyo on January 20, 2007.

+Post-La'cryma Christi activities and temporary reunions

+Koji released two solo albums and formed ALvino in 2006 with Pierrot guitarist Jun and Nioi vocalist Shota.
+When they went on hiatus in 2018, he formed the duo Alice in Menswear with Maschera vocalist Michi.
 Taka and Hiro formed the band Libraian in 2007.
-In 2009, Hiro became a support guitarist for Creature Creature, the solo project of Morrie from Dead End.
-He also contributes compositions to the band, including "Dream Caller", the lead track of their 2009 album Inferno.
-Levin played with several artists including Toshi with T-Earth, while Shuse played with acts such as Acid Black Cherry and 44Magnum, and in 2010 formed †яi¢к.
+Hiro has released two solo albums, one of which features him singing lead vocals, and has worked as a support guitarist for acts such as Creature Creature and Acid Black Cherry, playing alongside Shuse in the latter.
+Levin formed the band The Husky with Whiteberry vocalist Yuki Maeda in 2007, and has provided support for many acts, including ALvino, Kirito and Toshi with T-Earth.
+Shuse formed the band Samurai Dead City in 2007, before leaving them in 2009.
+He later explained it was never a serious project for him, as he had formed it with former classmates who were amateur musicians.
+In 2010, Shuse formed †яi¢к with Moon Child drummer Kei Kashiyama, Lucifer vocalist Makoto Koshinaka and former The Dead Pop Stars guitarist Taiji Fujimoto.
+Kei was replaced by Vidoll drummer Tero the following year.
+Shuse was also a member of 44Magnum for a few years, with whom he released one album.

-La'cryma Christi, including Koji, reunited for one night at the V-Rock Festival on October 21, 2009.
+La'cryma Christi, including Koji, reunited for one night at the V-Rock Festival, which took place at Makuhari Messe on October 21, 2009.
 There they announced their reunion tour, La'cryma Christi Resurrection ~Final Prayer~, which started on January 12, 2010 and ended on February 1.

 In 2012, La'cryma Christi performed a 15th anniversary tour from May 8 to July 29.
 At the final show, another concert was announced for September 30 at Shibuya-AX.
 Two additional anniversary concerts were held the following year; Shibuya-AX on May 5 and Akasaka Blitz on June 8.